Installing a Power Point

 Step 2: Carefully unscrew the cover plate from the wall bracket.
 The screws are often hidden under little caps to leave a tidy appearance so you will need to pop these off with a sharp pick of some sort.

 Step 3: Before touching anything inside we need to make 100% sure that there is no voltage left in the wirs of the house.
 Many an unsuspecting sparky or homeowner has turned off the main power only to be electrocuted by residual current still left in the lines.

 Step 4: Note where the red and black wires are attached to the old receptacle.
 You may also see a green and Yellow wire, this is the ‘earth’ wire.

 Step 5: Remove the wires.

 Step 6: Re-attach the wires from the old power outlet to the same terminals in the new socket.

 Step 7: If the wiring has a green/yellow ground wire, attach it to the green terminal on the back of the new power socket.

 Step 8: Place the new power outlet back into the wall and screw it in using the same holes from the old one.

 Although I have listed the instructions above, I strongly recommend getting the experts (me) in to take care of this for you.
-It is a fairly quick and therefore cheap job that when done properly using the right tools will ensure that the you and your family are safe and that all the relevant laws have been adhered to.
-This has the major benefit of guaranteeing your insurance company can’t use your handyman work to excuse not paying because a some little wires somewhere wasn’t up to standard.
+It is a fairly quick and therefore cheap job that when done properly using the right tools will ensure that you and your family are safe and that all the relevant laws have been adhered to.
+This has the major benefit of guaranteeing your insurance company can’t use your handyman work to excuse not paying because some little wires somewhere weren’t up to standard.